fbcosentino/godot-madtalk/docs/help.md

 ## Tips

   * If you want to save file size exporting the game, you don't need to include the whole plugin.
 The running game only needs the `res://addons/madtalk/runtime/` folder (hence the name and organization).
 You can place export rules to avoid the rest.

+  * The dialog editor (`res://addons/madtalk/madtalk_editor.tscn`) **_works_** as a normal game scene inside a running game.
+You can use this to have an in-game dialog inspector in admin mode - just remember to call `setup()` in it, and manually implement a saving mechanism if you don't want it to be read-only.

   * If you have long streams of messages without menus or branching, instead of having them as a single, long sequence, break them down into several shorter sequences.
 It will have better performance (and is easier to follow on screen).